bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

 This will now show up for the path: /custom/permalink/about-us
 ```

-Besides using a simple `Hash`, you can also use the handy `front_matter` DSL.
+Besides using a simple `Hash`, you can also use the handy `front_matter` <abbr title="Domain-Specific Language">DSL</abbr>.
 Any valid method call made directly in the block will translate to a front matter key.
 Let's rewrite the above example:

 ```md
 ~~~ruby